 For input devices in particular, a weak Bluetooth signal can mean less responsive control, and for data devices, a weak signal could mean extremely slow transfer speeds if not failed connections.
 One very important thing to pay attention to: batteries can directly impact the signal strength of Bluetooth devices, so if your Apple wireless keyboard or magic trackpad is right next to your Mac but the connection strength is terrible, you may want to double-check the batteries and swap them out.
 Unsurprisingly, having a good set of rechargeables is ideal for Bluetooth users.

-You’ll need OS X Lion or Mountain Lion for this feature to be available, earlier versions do not seem to support it.
+You’ll need OS X Lion, Mountain Lion, Mavericks, Yosemite, or El Capitan for this feature to be available, earlier versions do not seem to support RSSI readings from Bluetooth hardware.